When and How to Update Your Will: A Complete Guide

 “My estate isn’t that big.
 I don’t need to update it.”

 Even small estates benefit from clear, current instructions.
-It’s not about size—it’s about avoiding confusion.
+It is not about size, it is about avoiding confusion.

 “My family knows what I want.”

-Wishes that aren’t written down have no legal standing.
+Wishes that are not written down have no legal standing.
 Without a valid, updated will, your estate could be distributed under intestacy rules.

-- Store it safely, ideally with your solicitor or in a will registry
+- Store it safely, ideally with your solicitor or in a will registry, so it can always be located when needed

 An up-to-date will can significantly simplify the probate process.
 It gives your executors clear instructions, reduces legal complexity, and speeds up access to funds for your loved ones.